Skip to main content

 Google Colab is a Jupyter notebook environment host by Google, you can use free GPU and TPU to run your modal.

 The TextCNN paper was published by Kim in 2014.
 The model’s idea is pretty simple, but the performance is impressive.
-If you trying to solve the text classificaton problem, this model is a good choice to start with.
+If you trying to solve the text classification problem, this model is a good choice to start with.

 The main architecture is shown below: